jackeys/Power-Armor-to-the-People/Documentation/Description.md

 Power Armor to the People aims to incorporate many of the lore-friendly power armor sets available on the Nexus into the Commonwealth, making them feel like they are a part of the world.
 It imagines a world where power armor is a little more plentiful in the hands of the inhabitants of the Commonwealth, both as scavenged legendary items and on enemies who wear the suits themselves, and less commonly found abandoned.
 Effort has been taken to ensure that enemies who wear each set of power armor could plausibly have the armor.

-The mod itself is a series of ESL-flagged ESPs, so if you don't like one of the features or you don't want to use some of the power armor sets, you don't have to.
+The mod itself is a series of ESL-flagged ESPs, so if you don't want to use some of the power armor sets, you don't have to.
 The installer contains patches for some common mods, and will auto-detect which ones you have to try and give you the best selection of patches for your setup automatically.
-Some additional configuration options are available in-game to fine-tune some of the mod's behaviour if you have [Mod Configuration Menu](https://www.nexusmods.com/fallout4/mods/21497) installed.
+Some additional configuration options are available in-game if you have [Mod Configuration Menu](https://www.nexusmods.com/fallout4/mods/21497) installed.

 # Features

 ## Power Armored Enemies

-With this feature installed, each selected power armor set will be given to certain enemies for the player to encounter.
+Each selected power armor set will be given to certain enemies for the player to encounter.
 These enemies are still relatively uncommon, but you'll probably find at least one in most locations.

 * Raiders are only able to scrap together what they can find, using mixed sets of rusted power armor
 * Gunners have learned how to maintain and upgrade power armor, and have working sets of armor from the different offshoots of the US military and former US government